 The Code of Academic Conduct highlights the faculty's critical role in ensuring academic integrity.
 The Code places shared responsibility for upholding academic integrity on all members of the UC Davis community -- students, faculty, and administration.
 OSSJA was created to administer the student discipline system.
 Under the Code, faculty responsibilities include:

 - Encouraging honesty and integrity in students

 - Informing students of ethical, scholarship and conduct standards

 - Using test and assignment formats that discourage cheating

-- Reporting all alleged violations to SJA and telling students how to make reports
+- Reporting all alleged violations to OSSJA and telling students how to make reports

 In addition, faculty participate in policy-making regarding conduct standards, and in the disciplinary process.
 Faculty also serve on all formal hearing panels for cases of suspected academic misconduct.